bodhi-space/frontend-engineer-takehome/README.md

 Though the execs want to see a full fledged library completed by end of quarter, they really just need to get one component released to production for all the apps ASAP to apease a large customer.
 Typical.
-The component in question is list which displays a customer's top selling items.
-Your job will be to create the component and implement it in the Angular app ('./angular-app'), the React app ('./react-app') and the jQuery app ('./jquery-app).
+The component in question is a list which displays a customer's top selling items.
+Your job will be to create the component and implement it in the Angular app ('./angular-app'), the React app ('./react-app'), and the jQuery app ('./jquery-app).

 Your product manager provides you with the requirements:

-1. Display the top 10 selling products in order from most sold to last.
+1. Display the top 10 selling products in order from most sold to least.
 2. Display the revenue of each product.

 Your star designer provides you with awesome mocks: